shivanshdave/2020-432/quizzes/README.md

 - The `lind` data are provided to you in the **lind.Rds** file.
 - The `riff` data are provided to you in the **riff.csv** file.

-## Other Material You'll Need will appear on the [Shared Google Drive](http://bit.ly/432-2020-quiz1-folder)
+## Other Material You'll Need for Quiz 1 will appear on the [Shared Google Drive](http://bit.ly/432-2020-quiz1-folder)

 By 5 PM Wednesday 2020-02-26, I will post [to that same folder](http://bit.ly/432-2020-quiz1-folder):

 - a link to the Google Form Answer Sheet you'll use to submit your answers to the Quiz.
 - a PDF file of the Quiz itself

-## Packages I used to create the Quiz and Answer Sketch
+## Packages I used to create Quiz 1 and its Answer Sketch

 For your information, here are the packages and themes I loaded into R to help me complete the Quiz.
 I used R version 3.6.2.
 I do not guarantee that all of these packages are actually used, but I didn't need any other packages to complete my answer sketch.